That Works for All of Us

 - Working families and the middle class are the engines of our economy.
 When we have good jobs so we can care for and support our families, educate our children, afford our health care, shop in our neighborhoods and retire in security, we drive the economy forward and build thriving communities.

-How we get there – We build a strong middle class by decisions we make together.
+How we get there – We build an economy that works for all of us by decisions we make together.
 It’s time to rewrite the rules of the economy and politics to benefit all Americans by [issue examples in values terms]…:

 - Economic example: Raising wages for working people with equal pay for women, boosting the minimum wage and creating more family-supporting jobs by investing in infrastructure and clean, renewable energy.

-- Political example: Rewrite the rules of elections so that everyday Americans can represent us by running for office on the strength of their support from small donations—not big checks from the wealthiest Americans.
+- Political example: Rewrite the rules of elections so that everyday Americans can represent us by running for office on the strength of their support from small donations—not big checks from the wealthiest Americans and CEOs.

 - Talking about race: Taking down the barriers – discrimination in hiring, underfunded schools, a biased criminal justice system – that block equal opportunities for Blacks and Latinos.

-Call to action – Together we can build an America that works for all of us.
+Call to action – Together we can build an America that works for all of us, not just the wealthy few.

-- The issue is not the size of our government, it’s who our government works for: the super-rich and corporate CEOs or working families and the middle class?
+- The issue is not the size of our government, it’s who our government works for: the super-rich and corporate CEOs or everyday Americans?

 - We’re working to build an America that works for all of us, not just the wealthy and well connected.
 Where our families and communities thrive.